10 Predictive Maintenance Platforms for Manufacturing 2026: Featured at IIoT World Days 2025

 Disclosure Note

 This article was developed based on the discussions and insights shared during the sessions at IIoT World Days 2025.
+It was summarized by AI tools and verified by our editorial team.
 It reflects the themes and perspectives presented throughout the event.
+Some of the companies mentioned were official sponsors of IIoT World Days 2025.

-This article was written by Carolina Rudinschi, Co-founder of IIoT World
+This article was written by Carolina Rudinschi, Co-founder of IIoT World.